cljdoc/cljdoc/doc/running-cljdoc-locally.md

     ```

     > **Tip:** You can checkout the specific release version instead of 0.6.1.
-    > When you do so, remember to change the version number in the commend in the
+    > When you do so, remember to change the version number in the command in the
     > next step.

 1. Ingest all relevant information into the cljdoc system: